Missing in action: How Eritrean football was deflated at home and abroad

 “There is no better opportunity [to leave] than this one for young Eritreans who are destined to live in a country where they have duties to perform, but no rights,” Saba explains.

-Despair and defections
+Despair and desertions

 Keen to curb the trend, the Eritrean government began enacting preemptive measures.
 In 2007, departing players were forced to sign financial bonds amounting up to 100,000 Nakfa (just over $6,600) to secure their return to the country.
-The measure still didn’t stop dozens of defections between 2007 and 2009.
+The measure still didn’t stop dozens of desertions between 2007 and 2009.

-“The alternative is hopelessness, despair and death,” says Saba. “[Defecting while abroad] spares them the risky border crossing.
+“The alternative is hopelessness, despair and death,” says Saba. “[Moving abroad] spares them the risky border crossing.
 Leaving, for professional athletes, is a once-in-a-lifetime opportunity for safety that their country denies them.”

-The situation has worsened the form of what was once a decent footballing nation.

 Prior to independence, Eritrean players formed the backbone of some successful Ethiopian national teams, including Ethiopia’s title-winning 1962 African Cup of Nations (AFCON) squad.
 Eight of host nation Ethiopia’s starting 11 that went on to beat Egypt 4-2 in the final were Eritreans, including team captain Luciano Vassallo.

-Girma Asmerom, Eritrea’s former permanent representative to the UN, played a starring role as a forward for the Ethiopian team that made it to the semifinals of the 1968 AFCON.
+Girma Asmerom, Eritrea’s former permanent representative to the United Nations, played a starring role as a forward for the Ethiopian team that made it to the semifinals of the 1968 AFCON.

 Under the tutelage of Romanian head coach Dorian Marin, the national team led a serious charge for qualification to the 2008 AFCON finals.
-Despite being hit by defections, Eritrea salvaged victories over Kenya and missed out on qualification by a mere four points.
+Despite being hit by desertions, Eritrea salvaged victories over Kenya and missed out on qualification by a mere four points.

 Another promising slew of performances saw Eritrea finish runner-up at the 2010 CECAFA U-20 Cup, a tournament for regional teams that it hosted that year.
-But like Marin’s charges, the team split before it could have an impact at senior level as players would seize the opportunity to escape in subsequent years.
+But like Marin’s charges, the team split before it could have an impact at senior level as players seized the opportunity to escape in subsequent years.

-Other Eritrean football teams have also suffered losses: its local teams no longer play in the CAF African Champions League after multiple defections during away games; in 2021, five members of the Eritrean U-20 female team did not return from a regional qualification game in Uganda.
+Other Eritrean football teams have also suffered losses: its local teams no longer play in the CAF African Champions League after multiple desertions during away games; in 2021, five members of the Eritrean U-20 female team did not return from a regional qualification game in Uganda.

-Some of Eritrea’s generational talents have long since acquired refugee status and live across Europe and the United States.
-Others remain stranded in African countries they defected in, awaiting resettlement.
+Some of Eritrea’s generational talents have long since acquired refugee status and live across Europe or in the United States.
+Others remain stranded in African countries they moved to, awaiting resettlement.

 National team players have previously spoken of being underfed, physically abused and threatened with shooting during their military service.